 Membership & Account Agreement

-Your account plan(s) and the characteristics of your ownership rights are specified on your Membership Agreement.
-Your signature(s) on the Membership Agreement guarantees your agreement, each jointly and severally, to the terms and conditions stated in this Membership and Account Agreement, the Membership Application, the Truth-in-Savings Disclosure, the Fee Schedule, the Rate Schedule, any Account Receipt included with this Agreement, the MSUFCU Bylaws, Policies and Procedures, and any changes made periodically to these terms and conditions, which collectively dictate your Membership and Accounts.
+Your account plan(s) and the characteristics of your ownership rights are specified in your Membership Agreement.
+Your signature(s) on the Membership Agreement guarantees your agreement, jointly and individually, to the terms and conditions stated in this Membership and Account Agreement, the Membership Application, the Truth-in-Savings Disclosure, the Fee Schedule, the Rate Schedule, any Account Receipt included with this Agreement, the MSUFCU Bylaws, Policies and Procedures, and any changes made periodically to these terms and conditions, which collectively dictate your Membership and Accounts.

 1. Membership Eligibility.
-To become a member of MSUFCU, you must satisfy the membership requirements, including the opening and maintenance of at least one (1) regular share account as set forth in the MSUFCU Bylaws, and the payment of a $1.00 nonrefundable membership fee.
+To become a member of MSUFCU, you must satisfy the membership requirements, including the opening and maintenance of at least one (1) regular share account as set forth in the MSUFCU Bylaws.
 You authorize us to verify your membership qualifications or any other products or services you apply for by reviewing your account, credit and employment history, and by obtaining information from third parties, including, but not limited to, credit reporting companies.

 2. Taxpayer Identification Numbers and Backup Withholding.
 If you cannot furnish your Taxpayer Identification Number (TIN) to us, we may not permit you to open an account until you can provide us with it.
 Incorrect TINs may cause backup withholding.
 Backup withholding on your account requires us to deduct a percentage of your dividends, interest and certain other payments and remit such amount to the Internal Revenue Service (IRS).
 You may be subject to witholding if your W-8BEN form is expired.